 Did you notice that we said marital “partner?”
 We emphasize that because that’s what we’re supposed to be in our marriages.
-We’re supposed to interact with each other as “no longer two but one flesh” being “united” in how we conduct ourselves in our married life, not acting in ways that separate our marital unity.
+We’re supposed to interact with each other as “no longer two but one flesh” being “united” in how we conduct ourselves in our married life.
+We are not to act in ways that separate our marital unity.
 (See: Matthew 19:4-6 and Mark 10:7-9.)
+We often forget to apply this principle when we’re upset with each other.

 Marital Confrontation

 The biblical principle comes to mind to “do unto others as you would have them do unto you.”
 So, how would YOU want to be confronted if you were doing something you shouldn’t be doing?
-You (just like us) would probably want your spouse to be as gentle as possible.
-You/we may not LIKE to be confronted or to confront, but if it needs to be done, at least be gentle about it and allow the spouse’s dignity and feelings to remain in tact (to the degree they can be).
+You (just like us) would probably want your spouse to be as kind as possible.
+You/we may not LIKE to be confronted or to confront, but if it needs to be done, may it be done respectfully!
+It’s important to allow our spouse’s dignity and feelings to remain in tact (to the degree they can be).

-But if you’re sure it’s important to confront your spouse about a particular matter, remember that the Bible tells us that “a gentle answer turns away wrath.”
-That can be also true in how we approach our spouse over any situation that’s important to us.
-If we come in with both guns blazing, we’ll usually only succeed in getting shot back.
-But if we soften our approach, “speaking the truth in love” our spouse will have more of a tendency to receptive to listen and interact in a productive way.
+But if we’re sure it’s important to confront our spouse about a particular matter, we need to remember that the Bible tells us that, “A gentle answer turns away wrath.”
+That’s true in how we approach our spouse over any situation that’s important to us.
+If we come in with our temper flaring, we’ll usually only succeed in heating up the situation.
+But if we soften our approach, “Speaking the truth in love” our spouse will have more of a tendency to receptive to listen and interact in a productive way.
+That’s not always the case, but they’ll be more inclined to do so.

 • Reckless words pierce like a sword, but the tongue of the wise brings healing (Proverbs 12:18).

-Lastly, the following is something that relationship expert, Gary Smalley had posted on one of his past web sites (he has had many).
-This advice might better guide you when it’s necessary for you to confront your spouse:
+Lastly, the following is something that relationship expert, Gary Smalley posted on one of his web sites (he has had many).
+This advice might better guide us when it’s necessary to confront our spouse:

 Here are three principles that outline a way to gently confront: